Departamento-de-Engenharia-Informatica/devops-23-24-JPE-1231831/CA2/Part2/README.md

 **Pros**

 <p><p>
-* Convention over Configuration: Maven follows a convention-based approach, reducing the need for explicit configuration.
+* Convention over Configuration: Maven follows a convention-based approach, reducing the need for explicit configuration.<p><p>
-* Widespread Adoption: Maven is extensively used in the Java ecosystem, making it easier to find resources and support.
+* Widespread Adoption: Maven is extensively used in the Java ecosystem, making it easier to find resources and support.<p><p>
-* Robust Dependency Management: Maven's dependency management system is mature and well-established.
+* Robust Dependency Management: Maven's dependency management system is mature and well-established.<p><p>
-* Stable Build System: Maven's build process is predictable and stable, which can be advantageous for large projects.
+* Stable Build System: Maven's build process is predictable and stable, which can be advantageous for large projects.<p><p>
-* Rich Plugin Ecosystem: Maven has a vast array of plugins available for extending its functionality.
+* Rich Plugin Ecosystem: Maven has a vast array of plugins available for extending its functionality.<p><p>

  <p><p><p></p>

 **Cons**
 <p><p>
-* Limited Flexibility: Maven's convention-based approach can be restrictive for complex or non-standard project setups.
+* Limited Flexibility: Maven's convention-based approach can be restrictive for complex or non-standard project setups.<p><p>
-* XML Configuration: Maven's configuration is done through XML, which some developers find verbose and less readable.
+* XML Configuration: Maven's configuration is done through XML, which some developers find verbose and less readable.<p><p>
-* Slow Performance: Maven's build process can be slower compared to Gradle, especially for large projects.
+* Slow Performance: Maven's build process can be slower compared to Gradle, especially for large projects.<p><p>
-* Limited Support for Incremental Builds: Maven's incremental build capabilities are not as advanced as Gradle's, leading to longer build times for iterative development.
+* Limited Support for Incremental Builds: Maven's incremental build capabilities are not as advanced as Gradle's, leading to longer build times for iterative development.<p><p>
-* Less Concise Syntax: Maven's XML configuration can result in more verbose build scripts compared to Gradle's Groovy DSL.
+* Less Concise Syntax: Maven's XML configuration can result in more verbose build scripts compared to Gradle's Groovy DSL.<p><p>

 <p><p><p></p>